lolmao-ers/Hack-Cade/README.md

 [Youtube-Gameplay](https://youtu.be/ETZXa2UleZo)

-During this tough time, staying at home has become monotonous and boring with sources of entertainment dwindling daily.
+During thesw tough times, staying at home has become monotonous and boring with sources of entertainment dwindling daily.
 So, we at TeamOP decided to make a cool throwback to 90s Retro Games with diverse and fun-to-play levels.

 ## What it does